 NOTE 1: The domain number (synchronization domain identifier) is defined with one octet in IEEE 802.1AS [22].
 This allows for 256 synchronization domains.

 The 5G system shall support at least 2 simultaneous working clock domains on a UE.

-The global time domain shall provide time synchronization with precision of 1 µs.
+The synchronicity budget for the 5G system within the global time domain shall not exceed [0,9 µs].